mbaetgen-wup/gst-projectm/README.md

 A **fixed number of audio samples is consumed per video frame**.

 **Example:** `735 samples per frame at 44.1 kHz = ~60 FPS.`

+**Note:** Live pipelines are auto-detected by the plugin.
+For cases where auto-detection is not appropriate, the `is-live` property can be configured.

-Real-time pipelines only: Frames may be dropped or rendering FPS adjusted if frame rendering can't keep up with pipeline caps FPS.
+**Live pipelines only:** Frames may be dropped or rendering FPS adjusted if frame rendering can't keep up with pipeline caps FPS.

 Video frame PTS offset is derived from the **first audio buffer PTS** or **segment event** plus accumulated samples to align with audio timing.